 One of my favorite scenes is when Christy feels humiliation over Dr. Eileen’s insistence on platonic love.
 Dr. Eileen has helped Christy with his speech.
 But the anguish and anger passes through Christy’s face when he realizes Eileen’s nature of love.
 He heart-breakingly says “I’ve had nothing but platonic love all my life.
 Do you know what I say?
 F*** Plato!
 F*** all love that is not 100 percent commitment!”
 Day-Lewis expresses distress and pain while perfectly staying in character.
 This performance faced its share of criticisms and some tittered at his method-acting approach.
 Nevertheless, no other actor could even dream of bringing such craftsmanship to acting.

 Watch: Pluto TV

 3. Phantom Thread (2017)

-Daniel Day-Lewis in his swansong performance perfectly brings out the nuanced depths of Anderson’s complicated story of love.
+What was Daniel Day Lewis’ last film?
+The actor in his swansong performance perfectly brings out the nuanced depths of Anderson’s complicated story of love.
 He plays the role of an esteemed 1950s London-based dressmaker named Reynolds Woodcock.
 The man like most of the geniuses lives a regimented life, where great care and precision is taken to realize his craft.
 But Reynolds’ adherence to routine is threatened when he is instantly drawn to his model and muse.
 Phantom Thread is a film about an artist’s all-consuming obsession.
 It’s rare to witness such finely crafted feature on the extremes of love.
 And only a performer like Day-Lewis can intimately explore the vehement and vulnerable sides of the character.
 The actor’s quiet control is on full display here, demanding our attention on his subtle facial expressions.